billkarsh/SpikeGLX/Markdown/UserManual.md

 * `-<T>`: Time averaging.
 Samples the data stream per channel to calculate and then subtract the time average value; effectively subtracting the DC component.
 The value is updated every 5 seconds.
-This may create artifactual steps during the initial settling phase of Imec preamps.
+This may create artifactual steps during the initial settling phase of imec preamps.

 * `-<S>`: Spatial averaging.
 At each timepoint a neighborhood of electrodes per channel is averaged; the result is subtracted from that channel.
 The locations of electrodes are known from your imro table or nidq shank map.
     + Notes:
-        1. Certain electrodes are omitted from the average: {Those marked 'use=false' in your map, Imec reference electrodes, Imec electrodes that are turned off}.
+        1. Certain electrodes are omitted from the average: {Those marked 'use=false' in your map, imec reference electrodes, imec electrodes that are turned off}.
         2. Only AP-band channels are affected.
         3. Neighborhoods never cross shank boundaries.